ietf-wg-aipref/wg-materials/interim-25-04/minutes.md

 Sonja: Are we building controls for legal compliance or for preferences?
 We are making the assumption that preferences are legal requirements, but they are not.
 Controls should be around preferences, and they should be jurisdiction agnostic.
 In any case we need to comply by law.
 E.g., TDM is well defined in EU but operates within a set of exceptions.
 In short, let's focus on preferences not copyright law.

-Mark: Abosolutely, we need to keep that in mind.
+Mark: Absolutely, we need to keep that in mind.
 But at least one legal regime has put a hook on the preferences in the legislation.

 Mark: We are at the beginning, AI is evolving, let's be careful about the assumptions we are making.
 For instance, copyright is an opt-out mechanism, and Creative Commons is a way to affect that.
 We don't control any of those things, we control only the preferences we express.

 Suresh reinforced that the best we can do is to ensure that whatever we come up with can support an opt-in regime.
-We need to be concious of it, so we don't kneecap any later effort to do an opt-in regime.
+We need to be conscious of it, so we don't kneecap any later effort to do an opt-in regime.

 Fabrice notes that there is already an effective default for robots.txt; if you don't have it, the assumption is that it is permitted to crawl a site.
 There is also ongoing conflict between the use of different tools, e.g. the no-index directive and robots.txt where site maintainers set them in ways that create silly states.

 Paul thinks all of the proposals target a vocabulary that allow for preferences in either opt-in or opt-out systems.
 It may be that there are attachment mechanisms that only permit one or the other, but on the vocabulary level we are targeting is a use case level, and he thinks that is necessary for allowing different types of use in different legal.
 He also notes that our choice of using the term "preference" is appropriately humble about our power in this set of systems.
 We can give folks an interoperable way to express their preferences, but any force will come from systems outside our process, like legislative action or legal decisions, which may not be globally consistent.

-Mark notes that he expects the WG document will have a section to show how to use the vocabulary in prefence--does Paul agree that is the expectation?
-He agrees that this expected, but that those are not recommending choices, but showing how things are expresses.
+Mark notes that he expects the WG document will have a section to show how to use the vocabulary to express preferences -- does Paul agree that is the expectation?
+He agrees that this expected, but that those are not recommending choices, but showing how things are expressed.

 Sarah believes that in our document on guidelines for policymakers, we will require a section that shows how these attachment mechanisms/vocabulary is or is not sufficient for opt-in or opt-out regimes.

 Joe, reminds us that this not about enforcement, it is about expressing preference.
 At that level we can be more ambitious about encouraging declarants to use these in ways that are common across recipients.
-Having a different preference per geofenced area is odd, like having a different favorite milkshare in the US versus the EU would be odd.
+Having a different preference per geofenced area is odd, like having a different favorite milkshake in the US versus the EU would be odd.

-Paul notes that so far what we have produced documents about global artifacts, and that replicating copyright's territorial system may not be appropriate.
+Paul notes that so far what we have produced documents about global artefacts, and that replicating copyright's territorial system may not be appropriate.
 Glenn does not agree, but did not debate in the interest of time.
 He suggests that it might be as simple as adding a country code to the syntax.
 Mark reminds him that we need to get something that can ship; Glenn ripostes that we still want something that can get the different communities around.
 Timid Robot noted that it took Creative Commons approximately 15 years to get to declarations that were not jurisdiction specific.

 Mark: I have lists of topics, first about things that regulators and the rest of the world know are out of scope for us.
 But also about things that are conditional on what we actually produce.
 The whole list is as follows:

 - opt-in vs opt-out
 - robots time dimension
-- disparate assertions from mulutiple sources
+- disparate assertions from multiple sources
 - hosted content
 - rightsholder identification
 - accessibility, academic / research, impact upon other "good" uses